KeithLin724/NYCU_Edge_AI_SGLang/README.md

 1. Start the SG-Lang server:

     ```sh
-    # Start the SG-Lang server with the default pre-built model (auto-download if not present)
+    # Start the SG-Lang server with the default pre-built model (KYLiN724/llama-3.2-1b-KD-V1-W8A8-Dynamic-Per-Token)
     sh run_server.sh

     # Or, specify a custom model path or Hugging Face repo